FAQ

 7. Is my ESA allowed to be taken in the cabin of airplane when traveling?

-If you provide the airline with the necessary documentation, you are allowed to take your ESA to the airplane cabin, so it could sit on your lap.
+If you provide the airline with the necessary documentation, you must check your airline’s pet travel policy.
+Airlines are not required to allow ESAs in the cabin.
 However, as mentioned before, some animals are never allowed in the cabin: reptiles, snakes, alligators, etc. To get the full list, contact the airline you are going to use.

 8. Can I bring my emotional support animal to hotels?

-You can bring your emotional support pet to any kind of rental accommodation.
-The landlord is obliged to accept your pet even in case he has a no pet policy.
-Moreover, you do not have to pay either pet fees or pet deposits.
+Under the FHA, most landlords must accommodate ESAs without fees or deposits, unless exemptions or exceptions apply (e.g., owner-occupied small buildings, direct threat).
 The only demand is that your ESA is well-behaved enough not to distract the other tenants and not to damage the private property.
 If anything of the kind happens, ESA owner is to take financial responsibility.

 9. What if my emotional support animal creates a disturbance or destroys property?

-Having registered your pet as an ESA, you certainly get plenty of benefits.
+Having obtained an ESA letter, you certainly get plenty of benefits.
 Though, you need to remember that there are duties, too.
 You are responsible for the behavior of your pet, so you need to train it not to disturb other people or to destroy the public or private property.
 If the inappropriate behavior of your pet has resulted in damage, you might be faced with the necessity to pay compensation or even to be refused in accommodation.

 10. Are stores required to allow service animals to be placed in a shopping cart?